johan-gras/johan-gras.github.io/projects/indoortracking.md

 ![alt text](/img/projects/indoortracking/harison.ppm "t")

 ## Image processing algorithms
-- Mathematical Morphology Operators : erosion, dilation, opening and closing.
-They are techniques technique for the analysis and processing of geometrical structures based on the theory of ensemble.
+- Mathematical morphology operators : erosion, dilation, opening and closing.
+They are techniques for the analysis and processing of geometrical structures based on the theory of ensemble.

-- Movement Detection : either based on a temporal difference of images or on a difference with a reference.
-The first, is an absolute difference of images at time $t$ and $t-1$, then a threshold is applied to detect the presence of movement.
-The latter, is doing the same absolute-thresholded difference between the image at time $t$ and a reference image.
+- Movement detection : either based on a temporal difference of images or on a difference with a reference.

+...The first, is an absolute difference of images at time $t$ and $t-1$, then a threshold is applied to detect the presence of movement.

+...The latter, is doing the same absolute-thresholded difference between the image at time $t$ and a reference image.
 This reference image need to be as close as possible to the fixed background.
 Therefore, the temporal mean or temporal median image is used as the reference image.

 ## Multi-criteria tracking